mariedrez/GA_projects/Project 1/README_v2.md

 ## External Research

-In 2019, more than 1.72 million graduates (estimated 52% of the US high school graduands) sat for the ACT <a href="https://www.act.org/content/dam/act/unsecured/documents/National-CCCR-2019.pdf" target="_blank">(source)</a>.
+In 2019, more than 1.72 million graduates (estimated 52% of the US high school graduands) sat for the ACT <a href="https://www.act.org/content/dam/act/unsecured/documents/National-CCCR-2019.pdf" target="_blank"><sup>1</sup></a>.
-This is a slight drop from the 1.9 million ACT candidates (or estimated 55% of the graduating batch) reported in 2018. <a href="https://www.washingtonpost.com/education/2018/10/23/sat-reclaims-title-most-widely-used-college-admission-test/" target="_blank">(source)</a>.
-Meanwhile, over 2.2 million graduates sat for the SAT, with a 4% increase from the previous year. <a href="https://newsroom.collegeboard.org/over-22-million-students-class-2019-took-sat-largest-group-ever" target="_blank">(source)</a>.
+This is a slight drop from the 1.9 million ACT candidates (or estimated 55% of the graduating batch) reported in 2018<a href="https://www.washingtonpost.com/education/2018/10/23/sat-reclaims-title-most-widely-used-college-admission-test/" target="_blank"><sup>2</sup></a>.
+Meanwhile, over 2.2 million graduates sat for the SAT, with a 4% increase from the previous year<a href="https://newsroom.collegeboard.org/over-22-million-students-class-2019-took-sat-largest-group-ever" target="_blank"><sup>3</sup></a>.
 Evidence here suggests that the ACT is becoming relatively less popular over the years.

-This can be traced to by the steady gain in market share by the College Board that owns the SAT, through "revising the test and entering into deals with numerous states and school systems to give students the exam" <a href="https://www.washingtonpost.com/education/2018/10/23/sat-reclaims-title-most-widely-used-college-admission-test/" target="_blank">(source)</a>.
+This can be traced to by the steady gain in market share by the College Board that owns the SAT, through "revising the test and entering into deals with numerous states and school systems to give students the exam" <a href="https://www.washingtonpost.com/education/2018/10/23/sat-reclaims-title-most-widely-used-college-admission-test/" target="_blank"><sup>4</sup></a>.
 Similar arrangements exist for the ACT as well, that allow students in said states and school systems to sit for the exam on a school day at no charge.
-As it stands, 16 states allow students to sit for the ACT exams at no charge, while 11 states offer students to sit for the SAT at no charge. <a href="https://www.collegeraptor.com/getting-in/articles/act-sat/states-act-sat-given-free/" target="_blank">(source)</a>.
+As it stands, 16 states allow students to sit for the ACT exams at no charge, while 11 states offer students to sit for the SAT at no charge<a href="https://www.collegeraptor.com/getting-in/articles/act-sat/states-act-sat-given-free/" target="_blank"><sup>5</sup></a>.

 Applications to sit for the ACT and SAT cost a considerable sum.
 Self-sponsored ACT candidates pay \\$63 to sit for the exams, and an additional \\$25 to be tested on an optional Writing component.
-On the other hand, self-sponsored SAT candidates pay \\$60 to sit for the exams <a href="https://blog.prepscholar.com/act-vs-sat" target="_blank">(source)</a>.
+On the other hand, self-sponsored SAT candidates pay \\$60 to sit for the exams <a href="https://blog.prepscholar.com/act-vs-sat" target="_blank"><sup>6</sup></a>.

 How prevalent is it that students sit for both tests?
-While colleges generally do not discriminate between the ACT and the SAT, a significant percentage of students sit for both exams <a href="https://www.princetonreview.com/college-advice/4-reasons-to-take-both-sat-and-act" target="_blank">(source)</a>.
+While colleges generally do not discriminate between the ACT and the SAT, a significant percentage of students sit for both exams<a href="https://www.princetonreview.com/college-advice/4-reasons-to-take-both-sat-and-act" target="_blank"><sup>7</sup></a>.
 Among many reasons to sit for both exams include:
-- the ability to offer additional information on one's strengths to the Admissions Committe of one's intended college <a href="https://www.nytimes.com/2020/05/26/learning/should-students-be-required-to-take-the-sat-and-act-to-apply-to-college.html" target="_blank">(source)</a>,
+- the ability to offer additional information on one's strengths to the Admissions Committe of one's intended college <a href="https://www.nytimes.com/2020/05/26/learning/should-students-be-required-to-take-the-sat-and-act-to-apply-to-college.html" target="_blank"><sup>8</sup></a>,

 - being able to prepare more efficiently in the event that one is intending to re-sit either/both exams to earn target scores, and
-- increasing one's chances of earning merit-based financial aid upon enrolment to college <a href="https://www.princetonreview.com/college-advice/4-reasons-to-take-both-sat-and-act" target="_blank">(source)</a>.
+- increasing one's chances of earning merit-based financial aid upon enrolment to college <a href="https://www.princetonreview.com/college-advice/4-reasons-to-take-both-sat-and-act" target="_blank"><sup>9</sup></a>.

 ## Data Science workflow